OfficeDev/open-xml-docs/docs/spreadsheet/how-to-delete-text-from-a-cell-in-a-spreadsheet.md

 iterate through each **Worksheet** object and compare the contents of each **Cell** object to the shared string ID.
-If other cells within the spreadsheet document still reference the [SharedStringItem](/dotnet/api/documentformat.openxml.spreadsheet.sharedstringitem) object, you do not remove the item from the **SharedStringTablePart** object.
+If other cells within the spreadsheet document still reference the <xref:DocumentFormat.OpenXml.Spreadsheet.SharedStringItem> object, you do not remove the item from the **SharedStringTablePart** object.
 If other cells within the spreadsheet document no longer reference the **SharedStringItem** object, you remove the item from the **SharedStringTablePart** object.
 Then you iterate through each **Worksheet** object and **Cell** object and refresh the shared string references.
-Finally, you save the worksheet and the [SharedStringTable](/dotnet/api/documentformat.openxml.spreadsheet.sharedstringtable) object.
+Finally, you save the worksheet and the <xref:DocumentFormat.OpenXml.Spreadsheet.SharedStringTable> object.

 ### [C#](#tab/cs-3)
 [!code-csharp[](../../samples/spreadsheet/delete_text_from_a_cell/cs/Program.cs#snippet3)]